 Of course, any food that a dog isn’t used to eating could make them ill, and pickles are no exception.
 If your dog has never had pickles before, it may be that pickles don’t agree with them.
 The smell of the vinegar is quite strong for a dog’s sensitive nose, and some will eat the pickle and then vomit it up as the smell reaches the back of the nose.
 If your dog is sick immediately after eating a pickle but seems well in himself, it’s probably best to keep a close eye, and not to feed pickle again.

 It’s also important to remember that not all pickled vegetables are safe.
-Pickled cucumbers are safe, but garlic, onions and chilli peppers are not.
+Pickled cucumbers are safe, but garlic, onions and chili peppers are not.
 If your dog eats these as well as the pickle they could be very ill indeed.
 Onions contain a toxin that destroys a dog’s red blood cells, causing a haemolytic anaemia.
 This is slow and progressive, meaning it’s sometimes hard to spot until your dog becomes very ill.

 Eating too many pickles will also make dogs sick.
 Whilst excess salt is usually lost from the body in urine, very high amounts can cause problems including fatal salt poisoning.
 If your dog is showing any signs of illness after eating pickles you should contact your vet.